-For decades, the State of Florida had one of the most aggressive conservation and recreation land acquisition programs in the United States and the world.
-Since 1963, Florida has invested approximately \$8 billion to conserve approximately 3.9 million acres of land for environmental, recreational and preservation purposes.
-This has been accomplished with a number of programs, including Environmentally Endangered Lands, Outdoor Recreation, Save Our Coasts, Save Our Rivers, Conservation and Recreation Lands, Preservation 2000, and Florida Forever.
+For decades, the State of Florida had one of the most aggressive conservation and recreation land acquisition programs in the United States.
+Since 1963, Florida has invested approximately \$8.2 billion to conserve approximately 4 million acres of land for environmental, recreational and preservation purposes.
+This has been accomplished with several programs, including Environmentally Endangered Lands, Outdoor Recreation, Save Our Coasts, Save Our Rivers, Conservation and Recreation Lands, Preservation 2000, and Florida Forever.

-Thanks to Florida Forever and its predecessor programs, millions of Americans can enjoy the outdoor experience and know that Florida is continuing to protect and create safe havens for its many endangered and threatened plants and animals.
+Because of Florida Forever and its predecessor programs, millions of Americans can enjoy the outdoor experience and know that Florida is continuing to protect and create safe havens for its many endangered and threatened plants and animals.